ADBeta/MIDIPad/README.md

 * 2.0.3 - Refactored the lighting controller to be more adaptable for future.
 * 2.0.4 - Added higher granularity for the lighitng controller.
 * 2.1.4 - Changed lightHandler implimentation again. -_-
+* 2.1.5 - Abandoned lighting implimentation. rolled key and light handling
+into one structured method.

 ## Licence
 MIDIPad is under the GPL (GPL3.0), please see LICENCE for information